 The Affordable Care Act (ACA) of 2010 represents the most significant reform of the U.S. health care system in decades.
 It was enacted with the goals of increasing access to health insurance, enhancing the quality of care and moderating the growth in costs.
 The new law is likely to have far reaching effects, beyond the way health insurance markets operate and beyond its impact on population health outcomes.
 It is those other social, economic and political effects of the ACA that we seek to understand.

-The Russell Sage Foundation currently provides support to scholars at other institutions to pursue research projects that advance the Foundation’s objectives in five main research areas: the Future of Work, Immigration, Cultural Contact, Social Inequality, and Behavioral Economics.
+The Russell Sage Foundation currently provides support to scholars at other institutions to pursue research projects that advance the Foundation’s objectives in four main research areas: Behavioral Economics, the Future of Work, Race, Ethnicity, and Immigration, and Social Inequality.
 In addition to the activities sponsored under our main programs, the Foundation also supports a range of special initiatives focused on other issues of current importance.
 For more detailed information on each of these programs, please choose your area of interest below.